surveyjs/survey-library/docs/design-survey-conditional-logic.md

 ## Conditional Survey Logic (Triggers)

 Triggers allow you to implement additional logic that isn't related to [read-only or required state or visibility](#conditional-visibility).
 Each trigger is associated with an expression and an action.
 A survey re-evaluates this expression each time values used in it are changed.
-If the expression returns `true`, the survey preforms the associated action.
+If the expression returns `true`, the survey performs the associated action.

 The following triggers are available: